ChrisPenner/wc/README.md

 # Rebuilding wc

+You can find the blog version of this article [here](https://chrispenner.ca/posts/wc)

+And if you're at all interested in the book I'm writing on lenses and optics, you can find that [here](https://www.patreon.com/ChrisPenner).
+Cheers!

+* * *

 The challenge is to build a *faster* clone of the hand-optimized C implementation of the `wc` utility in our favourite high-level garbage-collected runtime-based language: Haskell!
 Sounds simple enough right?

 Here's the criteria we'll be considering as we go along: